We take fly-posting seriously, especially where the advert creates a safety hazard or adversely affects the appearance of a neighbourhood.

 We actively pursue and take action against fly posters in the borough.

-Fly posting is displaying advertisements in the open air without the permission of the property owner.
-The owner might be the Council, for example of highway structures such as railings at the edge of a road, street signage and traffic lights, in which case the advertiser must ask for permission from the council.
+Fly-posting is displaying advertisements in the open air without the permission of the property owner.
+In some cases, we might be the owner, for example, highway structures such as railings at the edge of a road, street signage and traffic lights.
+In this case, the advertiser must ask for permission from the council.

 Estate agents may put up boards advertising that a property is for sale or to let, but the regulations contain limitations as to the display of such boards, examples of which are:

 not more than one advertisement is permitted at one location